FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 ```

 we see that they are quite similar.
 That's the magic of a hierarchical model!
 We started with plausible defaults from a
-global perspective and adapted locally depending on the amount of data.
+global perspective and adapted locally depending on the amount of available data.

 Running the code from the [model notebook] on your laptop will be matter of a few minutes for the training on 1000 stores
 each having 942 days of sales and 23 features for each store and day.
 In total this leads to roughly one million data points